Dealz: Euroland

 Dealz logo, in the same typeface as the former Poundland logo, still used in Ireland and Isle of Man.
 It was first introduced in 2013.

-Former Dealz logo using the olive branch symbol, first introduced in 2011.

 It was decided that the name 'Euroland' was not going to be used as it avoided the impact of price volatility in the region and because potential customers did not like the name during the European debt crisis.
 Also, a chain store of 45 shops with the name "Euroland" already existed in the Netherlands, making it difficult to use the name.
 Instead of everything being the same price, like the current Poundland model, there will be different prices.
 As well as offering the Poundland mix of known brands such as Kellogg's, Cadbury and Kodak, the shops will also sell locally sourced products including milk, eggs and crisps.
 In July 2014, Poundland opened their first store in Torremolinos, Spain and in Madrid under the Dealz España name.